FlorianButz/DynamicWin/README.md

 # Features
 > [!NOTE]
 > Only the checked features are currently available.
+The unchecked ones are not guaranteed to come, but are on my mind.

 DynamicWin has a variety of features, currently including: <br>